dask-contrib/dask-deltatable/README.md

 ### Not supported

-1. Writing to Delta Table is still in development.
+1. Writing to Delta Lake is still in development.
 2. `optimize` API to run a bin-packing operation on a Delta Table.

-### Reading Delta Tables
+### Reading from Delta Lake

 ```python
 import dask_deltatable as ddt